Promo code SPRING2022 will be automatically applied at checkout!

 {{rich-text-cta-wl1="/style-guide"}}

-Vegetables are full of nutritious vitamins, minerals, and fiber and are generally low in calories, making them an excellent snack for individuals looking to lose weight.
+Vegetables are full of nutritious vitamins, minerals, and fiber and are generally low in calories, making them an excellent healthy snack for people looking to lose weight.
+Try pairing carrot or bell pepper slices with protein like hummus for a quick and satiating snack.

 10) Limit Alcohol Consumption

-Alcohol can lead to inflammation in the body and has also been linked to overeating, so it’s only natural that limiting your intake of beer, wine, and spirits can be beneficial for weight loss.
+Alcohol can lead to inflammation in the body and is another common source of empty calories.
+It has also been linked to overeating, so it’s only natural that limiting your intake of beer, wine, and spirits can be beneficial for weight loss.

 Studies have shown that reducing alcohol consumption was linked to weight loss in overweight individuals.
 At the same time, excessive alcohol intake may also be a risk factor for obesity, so it’s best to limit your drinks if you’re on a weight loss journey.